mdn/content/files/en-us/web/api/htmlinputelement/valueasnumber/index.md

 ### Retrieving a number value

-In this example, the log displays the current value of the {{HTMLElement("input/number", "number")}}. input when change.
+In this example, the log displays the current value of the {{HTMLElement("input/number", "number")}} input when changed.

 #### HTML